thenumbernine/zeta-lua/zeta/README.txt

 	- jump near a wall and shoot. your jump will stop midair.
 	- TODO test grenade bouncing on doors
 	- movement still needs pushPriority implementation
+	- jumping on stacks of items still make the player float in the air.  too many stuck collision tests?
+	- even stacks of geemerchunks makes the game slow down (kill 3x bosses at once to see this)

 monsters:
 	- barriers only hit players if player is moving